sjmo17/SwiftyJSON-API-Sandbox/README.md

 # SwiftyJSON-API-Sandbox
-Project for practice using SwiftyJSON and APIs to gather information from online libraries, Programmed in Swift for iOS
+Project for practice using SwiftyJSON and APIs to gather information from online libraries